scoconno/scoconno.github.io/Teaching/Examined/God/Handout3.md

 + God is omni-benevolent: God is all good.
 God has the thoughts, emotions, and responses that any good person would have.
 If good people feel angry when watching cruel behavior, God too would feel such anger.
 If good people think it's required of them to save the sick, the downtrodden, and the elderly, then God thinks that this is also required of him.

 If God is all loving, he would not want anyone to suffer.
 Since he is all powerful, he could bring it about that nobody suffers.
 And since he is all knowing, he knows both that suffering exists and knows how to alleviate it.
 For instance, God knows about each person who is being tortured as you read these notes, he has the power to stop it, and he wants to stop.
 If God is like this, then there should be no evil in the world.
 Unfortunately, there is evil in the world, so, the Atheist, claims God does not exist.

-Here is the argument:
+## Summary of the argument

-2. If God exists, then He is omni-benevolent, omniscient, and omnipotent (call this "onmni+")
+1. If God exists, then He is omni-benevolent, omniscient, and omnipotent (call this "onmni+")
 2. If God is omni+, then evil does not exist.
 3. Evil exists.
 4. Therefore, God is not omni+ (from 2&3)